kerl/kerl/README.md

 - KERL_DISABLE_AGNER if non-empty will disable agner support
 - KERL_AGNER_AUTOINSTALL a list of packages to pre-install
 - KERL_SASL_STARTUP use SASL system startup instead of minimal
+- KERL_USE_AUTOCONF use autoconf in the builds process